- Search The Registry

 In 1937 she defended a Black man beaten by two off-duty white police officers for drunkenness.
 Smith got the charges dropped, monetary settlement for client, and persuaded the police department to transfer the offending officers to another district.
 Smith was active the Minnesota state and local bar associations.
 She was honored in 1965 as one of the invited guest at the Johnson-Humphrey inaugural in Washington, D. C.

-Lena Smith died in 1966, leaving a record of accomplishments that serve as a lasting example.
+Lena Smith died in 1966, leaving a record of accomplishments that serve as a lasting example of citizens rights through the rule of law.
 In 1991, her home in South Minneapolis was placed on the National Register of Historic Places.

 Minnesota Historical Society